taufiksatrian/taufiksatrian/README.md

 - 🍓🍍 I’m currently member of fruitarians tim capstone on bangkit 2023 🥭✨
 - 🔭 I’m looking to collaborate on capstone project bangkit 2023
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning data science
-- 👯 I’m looking to collaborate on capstone project bangkit 2023
+- 👯 I’m looking to collaborate on Hackthon
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...